 - Step 2: Complete the Vaccine Form.
 Once and only once you have a confirmed appointment, you must complete the New York State COVID-19 Vaccine Form.
 This form can be completed online and you will receive a submission ID, or can be completed at your vaccination site.
 (It is encouraged to complete the form ahead of time.)

 - Step 4: Schedule your second appointment in-person at your vaccination site.
 You will be able to schedule an appointment to get your second shot at your vaccination site, in-person, right after getting your first shot.
-Remember: Both vaccines require two doses for effectiveness.
-You will need to get a second shot 28 days after your first one, of the same brand of vaccine.
+Remember: Moderna and Pfizer vaccines require two doses for effectiveness.
+Johnson & Johnson only requires one dose.

 While the vaccination process is underway, everyone should continue to wear a mask, social distance and avoid small and large gatherings.

 Three vaccines have been authorized by the FDA and approved by New York State.
 The Pfizer and Moderna were both developed using messenger RNA, or mRNA.
 These vaccines are a two shot series.
 The third vaccine is the Johnson & Johnson which uses a harmless adenovirus that carries the genetic code for the SARS-2 spoke protein.
 This vaccine only requires one dose.